 The RT/CLK pin can be used to synchronize the regulator to an external system clock.
 To implement the synchronization feature connect a square wave to the RT/CLK pin through one of the circuit networks shown in Figure 19.
-The square-wave amplitude must extend lower than 0.5 V and higher than 1.8 V on the RT/CLK pin and have high and low states greater than 40 ns.
-The synchronization frequency range is 300 kHz to 1100 kHz.
+The square wave amplitude must transition lower than 0.5 V and higher than 1.3 V on the RT/CLK pin and have an on-time greater than 40 ns and an off-time greater than 40 ns.
+The synchronization frequency range is 300 kHz to 400 kHz.
 The rising edge of the PH will be synchronized to the falling edge of RT/CLK pin signal.
 The external synchronization circuit should be designed in such a way that the device will have the default frequency set resistor connected from the RT/CLK pin-to-ground should the synchronization signal turn off.
-TI recommends using a frequency set resistor connected as shown in Figure 19 through another resistor-to-ground (e.g., 50 Ω) for clock signal that are not Hi-Z or tristate during the off state.
+TI recommends using a frequency set resistor connected as shown in Figure 19 through another resistor-to-ground (for example, 50 Ω) for clock signal that are not Hi-Z or 3-state during the off-state.
 The sum of the resistance should set the switching frequency close to the external CLK frequency.
 TI recommends to AC couple the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin.
-The first time the CLK is pulled above the CLK threshold the device switches from the RT resistor frequency to PLL mode.
-The internal 0.5 V voltage source is removed and the CLK pin becomes high impedance as the PLL starts to lock onto the external signal.
-The switching frequency can be higher or lower than the frequency set with the RT/CLK resistor.
-The device transitions from the resistor mode to the PLL mode and lock onto the CLK frequency within 100 microseconds.
-When the device transitions from the PLL mode to the resistor mode, the switching frequency will reduce from the external CLK frequency to 150 kHz, then reapply the 0.5-V voltage source and the resistor will then set the switching frequency.
+The first time the CLK is pulled above the CLK threshold, the device switches from the RT resistor frequency to PLL mode.
+The internal 0.5-V voltage source is removed and the CLK pin becomes high impedance as the PLL starts to lock onto the external signal.
+Because there is a PLL on the regulator, the switching frequency can be higher or lower than the frequency set with the external resistor.
+The device transitions from the resistor mode to the PLL mode and then will increase or decrease the switching frequency until the PLL locks onto the CLK frequency within 100 microseconds.
+When the device transitions from the PLL to resistor mode the switching frequency will slow down from the CLK frequency to 150 kHz, then reapply the 0.5-V voltage and the resistor will then set the switching frequency.
 The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 volts on VSENSE pin.
-The device implements a digital frequency shift to enable synchronizing to an external clock during normal startup and fault conditions.
+The device implements a digital frequency shift to enable synchronizing to an external clock during normal start-up and fault conditions.